Easy Card Tricks to Learn - Magic YOU Can Do!

 So why does this matter to you the aspiring card magician?
 Because this is exactly what you are going to do.
 You are going to take your spectators on a journey – one that you have no idea where it leads, but one that is based on the tone you want to set for the room.
 Maybe it is going to be a supernatural journey.
 Maybe a funny one.
 Maybe one centered around love.
 The fact is, you have no idea where you are going or where you will end up.
 You are just going to riff.
 Sound scary?
 Good!
 Let's get started.
 Remember, we are just going to give you the loose framework here.
 It is up to you to create the magic.

 The spectator has just been handed a deck and has just shuffled it thoroughly.
 In the process, you have glanced at the bottom card.
 What can you do with this powerful information?
 Let's play some.

 - Tell the spectator to cut the deck to wherever they would like.
 You can even have them change their mind and cut to a different place if you want.
-It doesn’t matter.
-The important thing is the seven of clubs that you've already spotted at the bottom of the deck. (figure 1)
+It doesn't matter.
+The important thing is the seven of clubs (in our example) that you've already spotted at the bottom of the deck. (figure 1)

 - Have them take the card they cut to and set it aside face-down.
 In this case the three of hearts.
 Have them replace the cut (return the top portion of cards they cut back on top of the deck). (figures 2 & 3)